Earn rewards with your orders using Dream Points!

 Ethics

-Whenever you’re tempted to buy cheap discounted goods, try to remind yourself that if the price is too good to be true then it probably is.
-There’s someone else who paid the price of the true value of that item somewhere down the line, usually right at the beginning of when that good was made.
+Whenever you’re tempted to buy cheap discounted goods, try to remind yourself that if the price is too good to be true, then there’s probably something really not good about it.
+There’s a multitude of hidden costs behind department store and online deals, and it’s usually other human beings, animals, or even Mother Earth who paid the price of the true value of that item somewhere down the line.
+It usually starts right at the beginning of when that good was made.

-Many inexpensive products are often made by laborers who are paid unfair wages, if at all, and exposed to dangerous machinery or deadly, toxic chemicals.
+Many inexpensive products are often made by laborers who are paid unfair wages, if at all (yes unfortunately human trafficking still is a major problem in the world), and these people are exposed to dangerous machinery or deadly, toxic chemicals every day for long periods of time.
 Practically every large clothing and home goods store has been under scrutiny, and in some cases found guilty, for illegally using children as laborers or exposing their workers to inhumane conditions.

 Do you want to take part in that?